This is a tutorial for the Nervo board assembly.

 Be carefull not to get shortcut connections, this exemple below was badly assembled and the ribbon got very warm and could have melted.

-Once everything is welded and ribbon cables are connected, Marten suggest to run a test with a multimeter.
+Once everything is soldered and ribbon cables are connected, Marten suggest to run a test with a multimeter.

 Quote: “It’s better to check first the resistance between the Plus and GND connection(s) with a MultiMeter (Resistance mode) !